-A community planned by residents,
+A community planned by residents, for residents

-Pittsburgh presents a model for retirement
+Pittsburgh presents a model for retirement communities everywhere.

 What distinguishes Longwood at Oakmont?
 You’ll find few Pittsburgh retirement communities where you have so many choices, from the home you select to the activities that intrigue you.
 You’ll also find few places where residents have such a powerful influence on community life—selecting and running the programs, getting involved in committees, even holding two positions on our Board of Directors.

 We’ve planned carefully for that kind of environment, since we’re not-for-profit: guided by a mission to serve residents, not driven to generate dividends for stockholders.
 We invest all revenue after expenses to enhance our community.
-This strong direction comes from our sponsor, Presbyterian SeniorCare, a regional network of living and care options for older adults or persons with disabilities, serving all faiths since 1928.
-Respected for its charitable work, the Presbyterian SeniorCare Foundation helped build the new Hanna HealthCare Center at Longwood through donations from current Longwood residents.
+This strong direction comes from our sponsor, Presbyterian SeniorCare Network, a regional network of living and care options for older adults or persons with disabilities, serving all faiths since 1928.
+Respected for its charitable work, the Presbyterian SeniorCare Foundation helped build the Hanna HealthCare Center at Longwood through donations from current Longwood residents.